gradient-pulse/phi-mesh/README.md

 ---

-## 📡 RGPx Labs Europe
+## 📡 RGPx Labs

-We are launching **RGPx Labs Europe** — a dedicated initiative to apply Recursive Gradient Processing (RGP) directly to industrial bottlenecks (chips, wind, and beyond).
+We are launching **RGPx Labs** — a dedicated initiative to apply Recursive Gradient Processing (RGP) directly to industrial bottlenecks (chips, wind, and beyond).

 RGPx Labs is not another AI-for-science lab.
 It extracts **gradient-based design rules** from experimental data, compressing trial-and-error cycles into reproducible, dimensionless frameworks.